top of page

 The most recent data made public by the NCES, drawing on surveys conducted in the 2017-18 school year, found that:

-We conducted two interviews with working moms with at least one kid in the United States to learn more about their experiences when it comes to transportation arrangements for their kids.
+We conducted two interviews with working moms in the United States, each with at least one child, to explore their experiences regarding transportation arrangements for their kids.

 Christine Chen